sting7-lgtm/msac-lab6/exercise10.md

         git cat-file -t <hash>

+        "Commit"

 9. Examine the contents of the parent and its tree

 10. Do the trees you looked at have any matching hashes listed?

+"The hashes for fruits.txt and vegetables.txt are identical while the has for equipment folder has changed.

+This should be because I modified the former two between the two trees I looked at"